agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 # Data and method {#sec:data}

-We take @Plaskovitskaya:2018, which is, as far as we are aware, the only existing description of the RSL phonological system to date, as the point of departure for our study both empirically and analytically.
+We take @Plaskovitskaya:2018, which is, as far as we are aware, the only existing description of RSL phonological system to date, as the point of departure for our study both empirically and analytically.
 The data for our study comes from a small annotated corpus presented in @Plaskovitskaya:2018, whose main aim was to test the predictions of existing approaches to SL phonology against the data from RSL, and to compile a preliminary inventory of phonological primitives in RSL as well as sketch a model of their compositional interaction.

-## The corpus

-Plaskovitskaya's [-@Plaskovitskaya:2018] corpus consists of  400 primarily monomorphemic, citation-form verbs taken from the [*Spread the Sign* dictionary](http://www.spreadthesign.com/be/) in the Belarusian dialect of Russian Sign Language.
-Because the signs normally appear in the dictionary in their citation form, annotation also resorted to entries from other dialects of RSL from the same dictionary as well as field notes from elicitation sessions with the native signers of the Belarusian dialect of RSL to resolve any potential ambiguities and facilitate decision making.[^3]

-All entries were manually annotated in ELAN v.5.1 [@Crasborn:2008].
-The theoretical model buttressing the annotation is Van der Kooij's [-@vanderKooij:2002] Dependency model with minor modifications, briefly addressed directly below.
-The approach to annotation is intentionally detailed: even minute features are annotated or introduced to test the theoretical predictions regarding their status as RSL phonemes, paving the way for statistically oriented studies such as the one attempted in this paper.
-The data, their annotation in the `.eaf` format and a dedicated script to facilitate corpus navigation are all freely available for download as a [GitHub repository](https://github.com/ToszaPlaskovickaja/Term_paper) at [`https://github.com/ToszaPlaskovickaja/Term_paper`](https://github.com/ToszaPlaskovickaja/Term_paper).

 ## The model: @Plaskovitskaya:2018

 The model in @Plaskovitskaya:2018 is a modified version of Van der Kooij's [-@vanderKooij:2002] *Dependency model*.
 Like @vanderKooij:2002, and unlike most of the other models of sign language phonology, it is inductively organised and crafted on the basis of large datasets, rather than being deductive in character.
 It is also hierarchical: head nodes can restrict the values of their dependent nodes, which, in turn, modify them.
 The Dependency model and its descendants differ from most of the other phonological models in viewing movement as a phonetic/prosodic reflex rather than as a separate parameter as described in [@Sec:properties] above.
+In such a model, signs are conceptualised as consisting of at least two states (e.g. an initial state and a final state), movement being a mere transition from the initial state to the final state.
 The proposed hierarchical structure of an RSL sign is schematically represented in @Fig:plaskovitskaya.

 ![RSL phonology [@Plaskovitskaya:2018]](RSL-phonology-plaskovitskaya-2018-model.pdf){#fig:plaskovitskaya}